jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

 - This migration should be completed before public launch to avoid future migration challenges with live user data
 - Whenever possible, use gcloud CLI commands to configure resources instead of the console UI to ensure reproducibility
 - Document all CLI commands used for configuration to enable future automation
-- To switch between Supabase and GCP implementations, use the `NEXT_PUBLIC_USE_GCP` environment variable
 - Current Firebase setup uses the project ID "teachnicheofficial"
 - Firestore database has been created in the us-central region
 - Security rules for Firestore and Storage have been deployed
 - The abstraction layers in `app/services/` directory allow for gradual migration
+- Need to create a centralized Firebase configuration file to replace Supabase references